 With my Jacksonian perspective of American foreign policy in mind, then, I have to admit that my opinion on the U.S.-Israel alliance is somewhat conflicted.

-From the Israel side, I think there’s an obvious drawback to taking so much support from the U.S. Mainly, that the more material and financial support the Jewish state receives from the U.S., the more leverage the U.S. government has over the decisions Israel makes regarding its own survival; regardless of whether or not the decisions the U.S. wants Israel to make are in the best interests of Israeli citizens.
+From the Israel side, I think there’s an obvious drawback to taking so much support from the U.S. Mainly, that the more material and financial support the Jewish state receives from the U.S., the more leverage the U.S. government has over the decisions Israel makes regarding its own survival; regardless of whether or not the decisions the U.S. wants Israel to make are in the best interest of Israeli citizens.
 In the past there have been several key moments where Israel has wanted to strike her enemies, but wound up backing out because of U.S. pressure.
-There were also key moments in Israel’s most recent war in Gaza, where the U.S.—under the Biden administration—tried threatening Israel with an arms embargo if they didn’t do what big brother was telling them.
-(Thankfully in the case of the invasion of Rafah, Israel told the U.S. to eat their asshole, and subsequently saved two living hostages and killed Hamas leader Yahya Sinwar).
-I also think that Israel taking so much support from the U.S. opens it up to perceptions that it’s a vassal state.
+There were also key moments in Israel’s most recent war in Gaza, where the U.S.—under the Biden administration—tried threatening Israel with an arms embargo if they didn’t do what “older brother” told them.
+(Thankfully when the U.S. tried to prevent Israel from invading Rafah, Israel told the U.S. to eat their asshole, and subsequently saved two hostages in Rafah and killed Hamas leader Yahya Sinwar).
+I also think that Israel taking support from the U.S. opens it up to perceptions that it’s a vassal state.
 And it’s not.
 The reastablishment of Israel in 1948 was the long anticipated fulfillment of over 1,300 years of diaspora Jewish hopes and dreams.
 But the perception that Israel is an American vassal state persists nevertheless.
 To avoid this continued perception, and to secure greater autonomy for itself, I hope Israel ultimately reaches a place of greater self-sufficiency and relies less on American help.

-Israel provides intelligence to the U.S. about terrorist networks, attack plots, and fraud.
-In fact, Israel’s intelligence capabilities (globally, not just in the Middle East) are so good, that according to retired Air Force Intelligence Chief Gen. George F. Keegan, Mossad alone “is worth five CIAs” and actually winds up saving the U.S. approximately $15 billion annually by sharing information with us that otherwise we would have to gather ourselves.
+Israel constantly provides vital intelligence to the U.S. about terrorist networks, attack plots, and fraud.
+In fact Israel’s intelligence capabilities are so good (globally, not just in the Middle East), that according to Fmr.
+Air Force Intelligence Chief Gen. George F. Keegan, Mossad alone “is worth five CIAs”.
+Because of this, Israel’s sharing of intelligence winds up saving the U.S. approximately $15 billion annually by saving us the trouble of having to gather the same information ourselves.

 Israeli soldiers engage in more combat more frequently than any other military in the world, and they do so largely while using our equipment.
 A specific example we could look to is U.S. aircraft.
 It is well known in the defense industry that Israeli pilots have been the most active operators of American F-16s since the development of the F-16 in 1974.
 Because of this, a majority of the upgrades that have been made to the F-16 since 1974 have been due to the lessons learned by Israeli pilots flying daily and conducting high-risk missions.
-The same goes with other aircraft too.
+The same is true of other aircraft.
 American aerospace companies contracted by the United States consistently benefit from frequent use of aircraft and missile systems by Israeli pilots, who share their experiences and criticisms.

-Israel’s advances in desalination, wastewater recycling, drip irrigation, and precision agriculture have directly influenced American water management strategies, particularly in drought-stricken states like California, Arizona, and Nevada.
-Israel now recycles 90% of its wastewater (far beyond any other country), and the technology developed there is increasingly helpful to a U.S. facing long term water scarcity and climate volatility.
+Israel’s technological advances in desalination, wastewater recycling, drip irrigation, and precision agriculture have directly influenced America’s water management strategies; particularly in drought-stricken states like California, Arizona, and Nevada.
+Israel now recycles 90% of its wastewater (far beyond any other country), and the methods developed there are increasingly helpful to the U.S., which is currently facing long term water scarcity.

-Israel contributes disproportionately to medical innovation; particularly in areas like trauma care, emergency medicine, and battlefield-to-hospital systems.
-Decades of experience treating mass-casualty events have produced advances in hemorrhage control, triage protocols, telemedicine, prosthetics, rehabilitation, and PTSD treatment that flow directly into American civilian and military medicine.
-Many techniques now standard in U.S. emergency rooms—especially those dealing with blast injuries and complex trauma—were refined first in Israeli hospitals.
+Israel contributes disproportionately to medical innovation; particularly in the areas of trauma care, emergency medicine, and battlefield-to-hospital treatment.
+Decades of experience handling mass-casualty events have allowed Israel to produce advances in hemorrhage control, triage protocols, telemedicine, prosthetics, rehabilitation, and PTSD treatment that directly benefit American civilian and military medicine.
+Many techniques that are now standard in U.S. emergency rooms—especially those dealing with blast injuries and complex trauma—were refined first in Israeli hospitals.

 Israeli startups punch absurdly above their weight in fields like cybersecurity, semiconductors, software infrastructure, and data analytics… all fields, by the way, that increasingly determine which countries have the advantage in a major conflict.
-Because of this, American companies routinely acquire Israeli firms or integrate Israeli R&D teams directly into their operations; effectively outsourcing some of the most expensive and cutting-edge innovation work to a close ally that has aligned strategic interests.
-This gives the U.S. early access to technologies that might otherwise emerge in less friendly hands.
+Because of this, American companies routinely acquire Israeli firms or integrate Israeli R&D teams directly into their own operations; effectively outsourcing some of the most expensive and cutting-edge innovation work to a close ally that has aligned strategic interests.

-Israel has a track record of sending rapid-deployment search-and-rescue and medical teams into the United States during major disasters.
+Israel has a track record of sending rapid-deployment search-and-rescue and medical teams into the United States during natural disasters and infrastructure disasters.
 Israeli units—especially those drawn from the IDF Home Front Command—specialize in urban search-and-rescue, collapsed structure extraction, and emergency medical triage under chaotic conditions.
-When hurricanes, earthquakes, or large infrastructure failures occur in the U.S., Israeli teams arrive with their own logistics, command structures, and equipment; allowing them to operate independently without burdening local responders.
-This isn’t symbolic aid or PR theater.
-It’s practical boots-on-the-ground help that saves American lives.
+When hurricanes, earthquakes, or building/bridge failures occur in the U.S., Israeli teams arrive with their own logistics and equipment and are able to operate independently without burdening local responders.
+This isn’t symbolic aid or PR theater, but practical boots-on-the-ground help that saves American lives.
 Having an ally capable of rapidly inserting elite disaster response teams onto American soil during extreme crises is an amazing asset, and no other ally even comes close to providing the same level of aid.

 Israel is a quiet leader in pediatric medicine, and the U.S. benefits from this more than most people probably realize.
-Israeli researchers and children’s hospitals are experts when it comes to early diagnosis, neonatal care, pediatric cardiology, genetic screening, and digital health systems designed specifically for kids.
-And because Israel runs population-wide health data systems from the moment of birth for its citizens, it’s able to identify childhood diseases earlier, track developmental outcomes more precisely, and test interventions at scale; insights that flow directly into American pediatric practices, pharmaceutical development, and medical device innovation.
-For the U.S., this means better treatments, earlier detection, and smarter pediatric care without having to reinvent the wheel.
+Israeli researchers in children’s hospitals are experts when it comes to early diagnosis, neonatal care, pediatric cardiology, genetic screening, and digital health systems designed specifically for kids.
+And because Israel tracks population-wide health data from the moment of birth for its citizens, it’s able to identify childhood diseases earlier, track developmental outcomes more precisely, and test interventions at scale; which are insights that flow directly into American pediatric practices, pharmaceutical development, and medical device innovation.

-Ultimately when it comes to the gross strand of non-interventionists who oppose certain wars—not based on well-reasoned objections—but because they think “the Jewish lobby” conspires to keep the country in a state of perpetual warfare, there’s nothing that can be said to these types because they’re fighting figments of their imaginations.
+Ultimately, when it comes to the gross strand of non-interventionists who oppose certain alliances—not based on well-reasoned objections—but because they think “the Jewish lobby” conspires to keep the country in a state of perpetual warfare, there’s nothing that can be said to these types, because they’re fighting figments of their imaginations.
 You can’t win an argument with somebody’s imagination.

-But once people of sound mind lean back and get a big-picture view of just how many different ways Israel helps the U.S., it becomes pretty clear that America ending this alliance would amount to a major world superpower essentially cutting off its most reliable source of intelligence, innovation, and crisis response.
+But once people of sound mind lean back and get a big-picture view of just how many different ways an alliance with Israel benefits the U.S. (defense related and non-defense related), it becomes pretty clear that America ending this alliance would amount to a major world superpower essentially cutting off its most reliable source of intelligence, innovation, and crisis response.
+More importantly, America ending its alliance with Israel would be the opposite of Jacksonian, because it would amount to a major world superpower needlessly cutting off its greatest partner in the fight to protect our citizens at home and abroad.